open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 ability modifier.
 The hand moves with the target to remain within 5 feet of it.

-***Grasping Hand.*** The hand attempts to grapple a Huge or smaller creature within 5 feet of it.
+Grasping Hand.
+The hand attempts to grapple a Huge or smaller creature within 5 feet of it.
 You use the hand’s Strength score to resolve the grapple.
 If the target is Medium or smaller, you have advantage on the check.
 While the hand is grappling the target, you can use a bonus action to have the hand crush it.
 When you do so, the target takes bludgeoning damage equal to 2d6 + your spellcasting ability modifier.

-***Interposing Hand.*** The hand interposes itself between you and a creature you choose until you give the hand a different command.
+Interposing Hand.
+The hand interposes itself between you and a creature you choose until you give the hand a different command.
 The hand moves to stay between you and the target, providing you with half cover against the target.
 The target can’t move through the hand’s space if its Strength score is less than or equal to the hand’s Strength score.
 If its Strength score is higher than the hand’s Strength score, the target can move toward you through the hand’s space, but that space is difficult terrain for the target.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage from the clenched fist option increases by 2d8 and the damage from the grasping hand increases by 2d6 for each slot level above 5th.
+At Higher Levels.
+When you cast this spell using a spell slot of 6th level or higher, the damage from the clenched fist option increases by 2d8 and the damage from the grasping hand increases by 2d6 for each slot level above 5th.

 #### Arcane Lock

-> *2nd-­level abjuration*
->
+##### 2nd level abjuration

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** Touch
+**Range:** Touch

->
-> **Components:** V, S, M (gold dust worth at least 25 gp, which the
+**Components:** V, S, M (gold dust worth at least 25 gp, which the spell consumes)

-> spell consumes)
->
-> **Duration:** Until dispelled
+**Duration:** Until dispelled

 You touch a closed door, window, gate, chest, or other entryway, and it becomes locked for the duration.
 You and the creatures you designate when you cast this spell can open the object normally.
 You can also set a password that, when spoken within 5 feet of the object, suppresses this spell for 1 minute.
 Otherwise, it is impassable until it is broken or the spell is dispelled or suppressed.
-Casting *knock* on the object suppresses *arcane lock* for 10 minutes.
+Casting knock on the object suppresses arcane lock for
+10 minutes.

 While affected by this spell, the object is more difficult to break or force open; the DC to break it or pick any locks on it increases by 10.

 #### Arcane Sword

-> *7th-­level evocation*
->
+##### 7th level evocation

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S, M (a miniature platinum sword with a grip and
-> pommel of copper and zinc, worth 250 gp)
+**Components:** V, S, M (a miniature platinum sword with a grip and pommel of copper and zinc, worth 250 gp)

->
-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

-You create a sword-­shaped plane of force that hovers within range.
+You create a sword shaped plane of force that hovers within range.
 It lasts for the duration.

 When the sword appears, you make a melee spell attack against a target